emmajanedrews/base-template/_posts/2018-02-06-what-are-the-best-plan-practices-and-why-do-they-matter.md

 What are best plan practices and why are they important?

-Today, I’d like to share some information with you about the context of plan practices for your 401(k) or other qualified retirement plan.&nbsp;
+Today, I’d like to share some information with you about the context of plan practices for your 401(k) or other qualified retirement plan.

 As an advisor, I follow the Department of Labor’s recommendations as my baseline.
-According to the guide “Meeting Your Fiduciary Responsibilities,” **the obligations of a fiduciary is to operate a qualified retirement plan in the best interest of your participants.&nbsp;**
+According to the guide “Meeting Your Fiduciary Responsibilities,” **the obligations of a fiduciary is to operate a qualified retirement plan in the best interest of your participants.**

 One of the things I think about most as a fiduciary is how my plan practices meet the test of providing benefits for my employees and their beneficiaries.